KratosMultiphysics/Examples/shape_optimization/11_Shape_Update_Optimization_Stanford_Bunny/README.md

-# Shape Optimization
+# Smooth surface wrapping

-Shape update of a wrapping surface to generate a smooth representation of a complex object, which in this example is a Stanford bunny.
+A pure geometric optimization problem of a wrapping surface smoothly arround a complex object, which in this example is a Stanford bunny.

 > **Author**: Armin Geiser
 >